A guide to Black history with relevant experiences, stories, and places of interest around the region.

 Addison was hired as the principal for the Harrison School, which was accredited to teach up to eighth grade.
-Black teens therefore had to leave home to complete high school.
+Black teens, therefore, had to leave home to complete high school.
 Addison expanded the curriculum and lobbied the Virginia State Board of Education for full accreditation.
 By 1924, the Harrison School became a fully accredited high school.
-She retired in 1927 and moved to Washington, D.C., to live with family.
+She retired in 1927 and moved to Washington, D.C., to live with her family.

 On September 12, 2015, hundreds of people attended the unveiling of the Lucy Addison High School monument wall.
 View the Roanoke Times Gallery

 NEXT STEP: Write down the name of one person listed on the monument wall and think about the barriers they overcame.

 Roanoke's Lick Run Greenway passes through a lush and sprawling green called Washington Park.
 For much of the 20th century, that same beautiful spot was the city's dump -- and the bane of Black Roanokers whose neighborhoods surrounded it.

 By the early 1960s, the dump had become a civil rights issue -- a symbol of the city government's lack of regard for its Black citizens.
 The city promised to close it but seemed in no hurry.

 In 1963, civil rights activists, led by NAACP president Rev. R.R.
 Wilkinson, demanded the city close the landfill and cap it.
 Wilkinson told city council if they didn’t close the landfill, he would organize a “baby carriage blockade” of the landfill entrance.
 He would get women with babies in carriages to line up across the road to block trucks from dumping there.
 Within weeks, the city relented and the dump was closed.

 Source: The Roanoke Times' Discover: History & Heritage Magazine

 NEXT STEP: Take a selfie along the Lick Run Greenway as you pass through the park.